GStreamer/gstreamer/Basic+Media+Player.markdown

 }
 ```

-Finally, we tell `playbin2` what to play by setting the `uri` property:
+Finally, we tell `playbin` what to play by setting the `uri` property:

 ``` lang=c
 m_pipeline->setProperty("uri", realUri);